gplepage/vegas/doc/source/tutorial.rst

 Implementation Notes
 ---------------------
 This implementation relies upon Cython for its speed and numpy for array processing.
-It also uses matplotlib for graphics, but graphics is optional.
+It also uses :mod:`matplotlib` for graphics and :mod:`mpi4py` for MPI support, but graphics and MPI are optional.

 |vegas| also uses the :mod:`gvar` module (``pip install gvar``).
 Integration results are returned as objects of type